 - Do not fear pop quizzes

-- Regularly come to class prepared to learn and lead discussions
+- Regularly come to prepared to learn and lead discussions

-- Keep materials organized, current and geared toward test success
+- Keep materials organized, current, and geared toward and success

 - Approach big exams with confidence